 When the Lord returns, He wants to see you in this disposition.
-In the twelfth chapter of Luke’s Gospel, the Lord says: "Let your loins be girded about, and your lights burning" (v.
-35).
-He also says, "Blessed are those servants, whom the Lord when He cometh shall find watching" (v.
-37).
-Again He says, "Blessed is that servant, whom his Lord when He cometh shall find so doing" (v.
-43).
+In the twelfth chapter of Luke’s Gospel, in verse 35, the Lord says: "Let your loins be girded about, and your lights burning."
+In verse 37 He says, "Blessed are those servants whom the Lord when He cometh shall find watching."
+Again in verse 43 He says, "Blessed is that servant whom his Lord when He cometh shall find so doing."

 Just as it pleased God to reveal His Son Jesus in us, it has pleased Him to entrust the Gospel of Christ into our hands.
 The stewardship of the Gospel is the greatest trust we are holding as His people.
 When the Master returns He wants to find His servant faithfully carrying on his stewardship.
 If he is found so doing he is a blessed servant worthy of commendation from his Lord.

 The world is reliving the days of Noah just before the flood and those of Lot just before the destruction of Sodom.
 Wickedness, immorality and defiance are the order of the day.
 In an enlightened age of science, a spiritual darkness is enveloping the world.
 There is utter confusion everywhere.
 Humanity is out of gear.